THE MINERAL THOROGUMMITE

 Thorogummite, once considered a variety of thorite, is actually a product of the alteration of thorite, (Th, U)SiO4.
 This alteration of thorite is caused by hydration facilitated by metamictation.
-Because thorite is highly radioactive, specimens are often metamict.
-This is a condition found in radioactive minerals and results from the destructive effects of its own radiation on its crystal lattice.
+Because thorite is highly radioactive, specimens are often metamict, a condition found in radioactive minerals resulting from the destructive effects of its own radiation on its crystal lattice.
 The effect can destroy a crystal lattice completely while leaving the outward appearance unchanged.
-During this process, hydration of the structure can occur, forming a new mineral; thorogummite!
+During this process, hydration of the structure can occur, in this case forming a new mineral, thorogummite!

 Thorogummite has varying amounts of SiO4 tetrahedrons that are replaced by four hydroxides.
 This can be represented with several different formulas.
 The formula that is used here: